amoor131/painting/README.md

 This is a WIP python script that takes an image and attempts to pixelate it in an aesthetically pleasing way

 My inspiration comes from [reddit user alternateartreality](https://www.reddit.com/user/alternateartreality/?sort=top) who makes very cool art work with large blocky brush strokes.
-More specifically, [this](https://i.redd.it/ekooxh1zknm61.jpg) painting of the earth games me the idea of making a program that could make similar art with large blocky sections.
+More specifically, [this](https://i.redd.it/ekooxh1zknm61.jpg) painting of the earth gave me the idea of making a program that could make similar art with large blocky sections.

 I wanted to make the program generate something that I could use as a guide for my own painting in this style